2-Way Calendar Sync — Your Calendar and Your Billing, Finally Connected

 On iPhone and iPad, calendar sync extends to mobile seamlessly.

-Because Apple Calendar already syncs across your devices via iCloud, TimeNet on your Mac effectively keeps your iPhone's calendar in sync too.
+Because Apple Calendar already syncs across your devices via iCloud, TimeNet Law on your Mac effectively keeps your iPhone's calendar in sync too.
 No additional setup needed on iOS — it just works through Apple's ecosystem.

 Your Calendar Is Now Your Billing Tool